-However after these 25 we have some other possibilities with some of the writers of scripture plus Titus and also in 1 Corinthians 15:7 it mentions "all the apostles" allowing room for other unnamed apostles.
-There are 5 other named possibles plus other unnamed possibles.
+In addition, in 1 Corinthians 15:7 it mentions "all the apostles" allowing room for other unnamed apostles.
+There are 5 other named possibles that we are aware of, plus other unnamed possibles.

 - Jesus Christ (Hebrews 3:1)